nationalarchives/ds-caselaw-public-ui/README.md

 1. Remember to `git pull` the freshest files
 2. If `fab build` fails early, check that Docker is running?
 (Click the blue whale)
-3. If the public-ui takes forever to load, check that the VPN is running -- you might need to change the IP address if DNS isn't working for you.
+3. If the public-ui takes forever to load, that usually means it can't connect to MarkLogic.
+   Check that MarkLogic or the VPN is running.
 4. If it was working, and you `git pull`ed, and now it isn't, re-run `fab build`.
 5. If it's saying environment variables aren't set (especially after a `git pull`), you might need to add lines to `.env` -- take them from `.env.example`.